exis-io/exis-io.github.io/pages/fabric/Fabric.md

 xs.joebob.thenextfacebook/hello
 ```

-Any agent on the fabric can send a message to this endpoint (as long as they have the proper permissions).
+Any domain on the fabric can send a message to this endpoint (as long as they have the proper permissions).
 Exis will route the message to the app `thenextfacebook`.
 The method called within the app for this endpoint depends specifically on the application.

 <!-- Reference for TOC -->

 [message]:/pages/riffle/Message.md
-[agent]:/pages/riffle/Agent.md
 [node]:/pages/fabric/Node.md
 [fabric]:/pages/fabric/Fabric.md
 [domain]:/pages/riffle/Domain.md